tjomk/mlabs/content/book/the-greatest-story-ever-told.md

 ## Impressions

-Was it good?
+TODO: Was it good?
 Was it bad?
 What did I feel?
 What I liked

+### How I discovered it?

+It was a recommendation from the e-bookstore while I was purchasing books by David Deutsch

 ## How it changed me